jessefitz/jessefitz.me/work/portfolio.md

 **Enterprise Applications Manager**

 - Leads the Solutions Team responsible for managing, supporting, and continuously improving DAVIS’s portfolio of enterprise technology — including ERP, field operations, and collaboration platforms critical to business execution.
-- Founding member of the corporate AI Focus Group, helping shape DAVIS’s AI strategy and pilot AI-driven tools to enhance productivity, knowledge management, and decision-making.
+- Serves as a founding member of the corporate AI Focus Group, helping shape DAVIS’s AI strategy and piloting AI-driven tools to enhance productivity, knowledge management, and decision-making.
 - Provides strategic and technical leadership to ensure enterprise applications align with business objectives and deliver measurable value to stakeholders across finance, construction operations, and corporate departments.
 - Champions modernization through the design and implementation of key enterprise integrations that streamline workflows, eliminate manual processes, and strengthen data integrity across systems.
-- Established application portfolio management and project governance practices where none existed, bringing structure, prioritization, and transparency to technology decision-making.
+- Leads application portfolio management and project governance practices, bringing structure, prioritization, and transparency to technology decision-making.
-- Spearheaded the adoption of modern development standards and CI/CD practices within the internal development team, guiding a cultural shift toward maintainable, scalable, and testable code.
+- Supports the adoption of modern development standards and CI/CD practices within the internal development team, guiding a cultural shift toward maintainable, scalable, and testable code.
-- Serves as a mentor and partner to team members, fostering skill growth, accountability, and a shared sense of ownership while expanding the team’s capacity to deliver.
+- Mentors and partners with team members, fostering skill growth, accountability, and a shared sense of ownership while expanding the team’s capacity to deliver.
 - Plays a key role in organizational planning and budgeting, managing over $2M in technology and personnel expenditures and contributing to long-range digital strategy and corporate growth initiatives.

 ---